CristopherNim/Anki_obsidian_notes-/ML/Stats for ML.md

 Permutation test #flashcard
 - combining two samples or more  together and randomly reallocation the observation samples
+- A permutation test (also called a randomization test, re-randomization test, or an exact test) is a type of statistical significance test in which the distribution of the test statistic under the null hypothesis is obtained by calculating all possible values of the test statistic under all possible rearrangements of the observed data points.
+In other words, the method by which treatments are allocated to subjects in an experimental design is mirrored in the analysis of that design.
+If the labels are exchangeable under the null hypothesis, then the resulting tests yield exact significance levels; see also exchangeability.
+Confidence intervals can then be derived from the tests.
+The theory has evolved from the works of Ronald Fisher and E. J. G. Pitman in the 1930s.
 <!--ID: 1618781958341-->

 resampling-  #flashcard